 Current Campaigns

-We have heard stories about parents needing to lean on high-up connections to receive information about where their children could go to school, elementary-age children struggling for over a year before finally getting support in place to make academic progress, parents moving out of county or pulling their children out of school because the Hillsborough schools were not meeting their needs, and parents having to hire or become full-time experts to advocate for their children.
+We have heard stories about elementary-age children struggling for over a year before finally getting support in place to make academic progress, parents moving out of county because the Hillsborough schools were not meeting their children’s needs, and parents having to hire experts or quit their own jobs to become experts to advocate for their children.

-In Hillsborough County, 68,000 families, seniors, veterans, and people with disabilities are spending over half of their income on housing— living only one paycheck away from homelessness.
+In Hillsborough County, 68,000 families, seniors, veterans, and people with disabilities are spending over half of their income on housing— living 1 paycheck away from homelessness.

-While the Affordable Housing Act is no longer in place, millions in funds and property still remain earmarked for affordable housing but unattached to progress.
+While the HOPE Affordable Housing Act is no longer in place, millions remain earmarked for affordable housing but unattached to projects, leaving them vulnerable to being reappropriated for other purposes.

 Past Victories